gVguy/rollup-ts-boilerplate/README.md

 `npm run build` to build your library.
 By default, output files will go to `/dist/` folder in project root.
+By default, source code will be bundled to 3 formats: iife, cjs and esm.
 Type definitions will be emitted and bundled alongside the main bundle.
 `package.json` will be automaticlly updated with the filenames of build output.